Dariush Mehrjui: Murder and aftermath

 Daryoush Mehrjui and his wife, Vahideh Mohammadifar, were found stabbed to death on 14 October 2023, in their villa in Meshkin Dasht, Karaj.
 Prior to this incident, Vahideh had posted on her social media page about anonymous personal threats, including threats from a non-Iranian individual with a knife.

-On October 17 Iranian police arrested ten individuals suspected of being involved in the murders, including "the main killer".
-Four people were arrested by police days after the killing for their alleged involvement.
+On 17 October, Iranian police arrested ten individuals suspected of being involved in the murders, including "the main killer".
+Four Afghan immigrants were arrested by police days after the killing for their alleged involvement.
 One of them later confessed to being the killer, saying that he was a former employee of Mehrjui who harbored a grudge against him "due to financial issues".
 He was subsequently sentenced to death in February 2024 while the three others received prison terms ranging from eight to 36 years for being accomplices to the crime.

 Their funeral was held at Roudaki Performance Hall in Tehran, with tributes from Jafar Panahi, Masoud Kimiai, Mohammad Rasoulof and Bahman Farmanara.